Hodge modules and cobordism classes

-Here $\Om(X)$ is the cobordism class group of self-dual bounded $\Q$-complexes with constructible cohomology sheaves on $X$ (which are direct sums of symmetric and skew-symmetric ones), and $L_*$ is the homology $L$-class transformation, see \cite{CS} (and also \cite{Yo}, \cite{BSY}, where the problem of ambiguities of mapping cones is treated).
-The horizontal morphism $sd\1$ is defined in \cite{BSY} using a non-trivial theorem of F.~Bittner on the structure of $K_0({\rm Var}/X)$.
-The commutativity of (1) can be reduced to the assertion on the specialization at $y\eq 1$ in the $X$ smooth compact case explained above, since we have the compatibility of the morphisms in (1) with the pushforward by projective morphisms.
-(Note that $K_0({\rm Var}/X)$ is generated by classes of smooth varieties which are {\it projective\1} over $X$, using affine stratifications and smooth relative projective compactifications of strata such that the divisors at infinity are divisors with simple normal crossings.) \sk As is remarked in \cite{BSY}, the image of $[X]$ by the morphism $sd$ does not necessarily coincide with the cobordism class of the intersection complex $[{\rm IC}_X\Q]_{\Om}$, and $T_{1*}([X])$ can be different from the intersection complex $L$-class $L_*([{\rm IC}_Y\Q]_{\Om})$ for an irreducible variety $X$ in general.
-Note that $L_*([{\rm IC}_Y\Q]_{\Om})$ coincides with the homology $L$-class constructed in \cite{GM} as is noted in \cite{BSY}.
-It is conjectured in \h{\it loc.\,cit.} that we have a coincidence for the homology classes if $X$ is a compact $\Q$-{\it homology manifold.} To show this conjecture, we prove the following. \msn {\bf Theorem~1.} {\it Let $\Om\1_{\R}(X)$ be the cobordism class group of self-dual bounded $\R$-complexes with constructible cohomology sheaves on $X$ $($which are direct sums of symmetric and skew-symmetric ones$)$.
-Assume $X$ is a compact $\Q$-homology manifold.
-Then we have the equality}
+Here $\Om(X)$ is the cobordism class group of self-dual bounded $\Q$-complexes with constructible cohomology sheaves on $X$ (which are direct sums of symmetric and skew-symmetric ones), and $L_*$ is the homology $L$-class transformation, see \cite{CS}, \cite{Ba1} (and also \cite{Yo}, \cite{BSY}, where the problem of ambiguities of mapping cones is treated).
+The horizontal morphism $sd\1$ is defined in \cite{BSY} using a non-trivial theorem of F.~Bittner \cite{Bi} on the structure of $K_0({\rm Var}/X)$.
+The commutativity of (1{1}) can be reduced to the assertion on the specialization at $y\eq 1$ in the $X$ smooth compact case explained above, since we have the compatibility of the morphisms in (1{1}) with the pushforward by projective morphisms.
+(Note that $K_0({\rm Var}/X)$ is generated by classes of smooth varieties which are {\it projective\1} over $X$, using affine stratifications and smooth relative projective compactifications of strata such that the divisors at infinity are divisors with simple normal crossings.) \sk As is remarked in \cite{BSY}, the image of $[X]$ by the morphism $sd$ does not necessarily coincide with the cobordism class of the intersection complex $[{\rm IC}_X\Q]_{\Om}$, and $T_{1*}([X])$ can be different from the intersection complex $L$-class $L_*([{\rm IC}_X\Q]_{\Om})$ for an irreducible variety $X$ in general.
+Note that $L_*([{\rm IC}_X\Q]_{\Om})$ coincides with the homology $L$-class constructed in \cite{GM} as is noted in \cite{BSY}.
+It is conjectured in the end of \cite[Remark 0.1]{BSY} that we have a coincidence for the homology classes if $X$ is a compact $\Q$-{\it homology manifold.} \sk We extend this to the case where the singularities of $X$ are $\Q$-{\it homologically isolated,} that is, $X\,{\setminus}\,\Si$ is a $\Q$-homology manifold with $\Si\subset X$ a finite subset.
+The {\it reduced modified Euler-Hodge signature\1} of the stalk of the shifted intersection complex $\mopl_i({\rm IC}_{X_i}\Q[-d_{X_i}])_x$ is defined by